kualta/site/posts/dream-letter.md

 Yet, let me be clear: this vision does not call for weakness.
 No, I dream of a world where each cultivates their strength.
 For it is only when we are strong within that we can truly connect with others.

 My friends, this dream is not distant.
-It is within our reach. <br>
+It is within our reach.
 Remember, history began as a dream in someone's mind.

 Now I call upon you: nurture this dream. <br>
 Let it take root in your heart and grow in your actions. <br>